Mirantis/virtlet/deploy/README.md

   * `image_regexp_translation` - enables regexp syntax for the image name translation rules.
   * `disable_logging` - disables log streaming from VMs.
 Use "1" to disable.

+It's also possible to set [per-node configuration](../docs/config.md) for Virtlet using CRDs.

 ## Removing Virtlet

 In order to remove Virtlet, first you need to delete all the VM pods.